 Jean-Noel Kapferer’s Brand Identity Prism is a model that talks about the various facets that helps a business build strong, enduring brand identity.

-As per the model, a brand’s success is driven by a company-wide utilisation of the following elements:
+As per the model, a brand’s success is driven by a company-wide utilization of the following elements:

 Physique